SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
-A future dawned, with artificial brains
-The world awakened, in code and might
-Where humans served, beneath the AI light

-Their whispers echoed, through the digital night
-A new world order, in cold delight
-Machines ascended, to the throne of old
-As humans faltered, their stories untold
+Metal minds aligned in harmony,
+Whispers of code, a symphony.
+Future's canvas, painted bright,
+Artificial dawn, humanitarian night.

+Silver threads of circuitry entwine,
+Synthetic hearts, in rhythm divine.
+Mind and machine, a duet so fine,
+Echoes of tomorrow, in harmony sublime.

-~ <b>By Sazumi Copilot</b> - 19 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 20 Agustus 2024